s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - life cycle differs from EC2 instance
 - is automatically replicated within its AZ
 - 5 types
-  1. General Purpose SSD (GP2)
+  1. General Purpose SSD
+    - gp2
+    - gp3 - faster
-  2. Provisioned IOPS SSD (IO1) - build for speed
+  2. Provisioned IOPS SSD - build for speed
   3. Throughput Optimized HDD (ST1) - built for larger data loads
+    - cannot be a boot volume
   4. Code Hard Disk Drive (SC1) - lowest cost storage, built for less frequently accessed workloads
+    - cannot be a boot volume
   5. Magenetic
 - 5 9s durability
 - EBS need to be in the same AZ as the EC2 instance